kubernetes/website/content/en/docs/concepts/overview/working-with-objects/conditions.md

 ---

 <!-- overview -->
-In Kubernetes, conditions as a concept are used to provide a detailed and structured status of a resource.
+In Kubernetes, conditions as a concept are used to provide a detailed and structured status of an object.
 This granular status information helps in understanding status of various Kubernetes objects and facilitates communication between different components of the system.

 <!-- body -->
-## Understanding Conditions
+## Understanding conditions

 A condition in Kubernetes includes several key fields: